BroadbandForum/usp-test/docs/METADATA-1.md

   - * Updates build version
     * Reverts test 1.20 to version 1.2 of test plan

+* - [Release 1.4.0][TP-469 Amendment 4]
+  - November 2025
+  - * Updates all test cases to support USP 1.4.2
+    * New test case for WebSocket defragmentation
+    * New test for commands missing required input arguments
+    * New test cases for OnboardingComplete and OnboardingRestartTime
+    * New test case for WriteOnceReadOnly parameters

 :::

 Comments or questions about this Broadband Forum  should be directed to <info@broadband-forum.org>.